pbousquets/armadillo-batchx/README.md

 # Armadillo

-Armadillo is a pipeline design to recover mutations that belong to repetitive regions, which usually are discarded due to low confidence on the alignments.
+Mutations in repetitive regions are usually lost when analysing NGS data, as the alignment of repetitive regions are seldom trustful.
+Therefore, Armadillo is a pipeline designed to realign specifically those regions and recover mutations that were invisible for regular variant callers.

 ## Getting Started